tosmi-ansible/ansible-pipeline-demo/README.md

 This Demo setup tries to answer some of these questions.
 We only scratch the surface of what's actually possible.
-It's not the definitive answer but should help getting started without staring at a blank page.
+It's not the definitive answer but should help getting started without staring at that annoying blank page.

 ## Tools